-Changes to collection methods, shifts in recycling markets including regulatory changes in international demand markets, and the use of lighter weight packaging have significantly impaired the ability of counties to meet the statutory goal.
-Florida's 2019 statewide recycling rate was 52%, which still falls short of the 2018 interim recycling goal of 70%.
+The FDEP's 2020 recycling report shows the state's recycling effort was calculated at 50% (despite the efforts of counties like Palm Beach County that was able to achieve a state-calculated effort of 74%).
+Changes to collection methods, shifts in recycling markets including regulatory changes in international demand markets, and the use of lighter weight packaging have significantly impaired the ability of counties to meet the statutory weight-based goal.